Dean's Business Scholars Program

 Dean's Business Scholars Kickoff Luncheon

 Dean's Business Scholars attended a kickoff luncheon at Hofstra's University Club with the dean, administration, departmental chairs, faculty and Zarb Executives in Residence.
 Students discussed their experiences in the program and networked with industry experts.
-Ellen Deutsch, Senior Vice President, Marketing, The Hain Celestial Group, Inc. and Zarb alumna gave the keynote address and shared her road to success with the scholars.
+Kathleen Stanley, Senior Vice President, City National Bank, President, Hofstra Alumni Organization and Zarb alumna gave the keynote address and shared her road to success with the scholars.

 Bloomberg Headquarters Company Visit

 Students visited Bloomberg Headquarters in New York City, Brooke O'Brien, Sales and Account Manager and Bloomberg LP provided a demonstration of their trading room software and equipment, which students had experience in using during their finance classes at Hofstra University's Martin B. Greenberg Trading Room.
 Student can also obtain their Bloomberg certification at the Zarb School.
 Ms. O'Brien then provided studetns with a tour of the state-of-the-art facilities, which included eclectic design, including the first curved escalator and cutting edge technology.
 The building promoted collaboration and included open space and several common areas, where students had the opportunity to network with Bloomberg colleagues.

 The BDO Distinguished Accounting Lecture Series featuring Robert Gannon